Takuya Sugawara

-Takuya Sugawara (菅原 拓也, Sugawara Takuya) is a Japanese professional wrestler, currently wrestling for Pro Wrestling Zero1.
+Takuya Sugawara (菅原 拓也, Sugawara Takuya) is a Japanese professional wrestler, He currently performs on the Pro Wrestling Zero1 and Japanese independent circuit.

 Career

 Toryumon/Dragon Gate (2001–2004)

 He debuted in the 8th term of Toryumon 2000 Project as Henry III Sugawara, an English prince character.
 He joined with and eventually with Anthony W. Mori and Phillip J. Fukumasa, forming the Royal Brothers unit in T2P.
 The gimmick was that all three wrestlers were royal princes.
 However, the Royal Brothers would never make much of an impact.
 Fukamasa retired almost immediately after T2P closed, and Sugawara spent most of his time back in Mexico while Mori wrestled in Toryumon.

 When he finally came to Toryumon himself, he was courted by heel stable Aagan Iisou, led by Shuji Kondo.
 Although he initially refused the request to join, he would eventually betray Mori and ally with Aagan.
 He and Mori would feud, with the finish coming in a hair vs hair match.
 Sugawara lost the match, but escaped losing his hair.
 While a member of Aagan Iisou, he regularly teamed with Kondo and brother Yasshi.
 This team would continue for some time, but all the members of Aagan Iisou were fired from Dragon Gate on December 31, 2004, for controversial and mostly unexplained reasons.